Brainiac: True form

 It was later revealed that this version of Brainiac (like the previous ones) is merely a mentally-controlled probe.
-The real Brainiac, who was a living Coluan, had himself both genetically and cybernetically modified.
-The true Brainiac lacked psychic powers, but still have abilities identical to his original incarnations.
-He possesses a level of strength and durability far greater than Superman; capable of easily overpowering the Kryptonian in unarmed combat, and withstanding several consecutive blows to the face from Superman without visible harm.
-His speed is vastly surpassing, so fast that he once caught a punch thrown by the Man of Steel.
+The real Brainiac, who was a living Coluan, had both genetically and cybernetically modified himself.
+This Brainiac lacked psychic powers, but still has abilities identical to his original incarnations.
+He possesses a level of strength and durability far greater than Superman; capable of easily overpowering the Kryptonian in unarmed combat, and can withstand several consecutive blows to the face from Superman without visible harm.
+His speed is vastly surpassing, so fast that he even once caught a punch thrown by the Man of Steel.
 At one point, Brainiac 5 warns Superman that he would most likely die against Brainiac in a straight fight.

-Despite his massive biomechanical modifications, Brainiac has a few weaknesses.
-Like the pre-Crisis Brainiac, he is telepathically linked to his ship in such way that if separation of it without warning can disable him for a short period.
-But, prolonged periods causes him to physically deteriorate and become less powerful; just as Lex Luthor observed this while studying his unconscious body over course of several days when it was in custody of the U.S. government.
-Initially, he is only overloaded in particularly dirty environments and human society via mysophobia while landing into the Earth's atmosphere.
-However, Brainiac does not seem to have this defect on Earth in his later battles, such as defeating Superboy, suggesting that he fixed it.
+Despite his massive biomechanical modifications, Brainiac does have a few weaknesses.
+Like the pre-Crisis Brainiac, he is telepathically linked to his ship in such way that being separated from it without warning can neutralize him temporarily.
+However, prolonged periods cause him to physically deteriorate and become less powerful; Lex Luthor observed this while studying his unconscious body over course of several days when it was in custody of the U.S. government.
+Initially, he was only overloaded in particularly dirty environments and human society via mysophobia while landing into the Earth's atmosphere.
+However, Brainiac does not seem to possess this defect in his later battles, such as when he defeats Superboy.

-This Brainiac is an incredibly experienced fighter, but like his pre-Crisis counterpart is most dangerous due to the advanced technology he wields, much of it of his own invention.
+Brainiac is an incredibly experienced fighter, but like his pre-Crisis counterpart is most dangerous due to the advanced technology he wields, much of it of his own invention.
 These include his classic shrink ray and force field belt, and other gadgets such as missiles capable of causing stars to go into a premature supernova state.
-His force fields are so impregnable that a direct hit from an energy weapon killed several solar-powered Kryptonians as collateral damage and didn't leave so much a single scratch on his ship.
-Brainiac also possesses an army of at least ten or thousand humanoid robotic "probes".
-These probes are strong enough to draw more blood from Superman and tough enough to survive some of his powerful blows.
+His force fields are so impregnable that a direct hit from an energy weapon killed several solar-powered Kryptonians and did not leave so much as a single scratch on his ship.
+Brainiac also possesses an army of at least ten thousand humanoid robotic "probes".
+These probes are strong enough to draw blood from Superman and tough enough to withstand his most powerful blows.
 During the New Krypton story arc, Brainiac upgraded his drones with red-sun ray guns for the purpose of fighting fully powered Kryptonians.
 When Brainiac orders them to attack New Krypton, they quickly kill over eleven thousand Kryptonians.

 He is a bionically engineered cyborg who wants to acquire more knowledge and become "better".
 With his ship, twelfth-level intellect, and powerful technology, Brainiac has captured a thousand cities, absorbed all the information, and destroyed many worlds.
-Making him into the most feared being in that known universe.